bergmanlab/ngs_te_mapper2/README.md

-chromosome | The chromosome name where the TE insertion occurred position | Starting breakpoint position of the TE insertions. end | Ending breakpoint position of the TE insertions. family | TE family and TSD info, separated by '\|'. support | Average coverage of reads supporting the TE insertion ('.' if insertion is reference). strand | Strand that TE insertion occurs
+chromosome | The chromosome name where the TE insertion occurred position | Starting breakpoint position of the TE insertions. end | Ending breakpoint position of the TE insertions. info | Includes TE family, TSD, Allele Frequency, 3' support, 5' support and reference reads.
+Separated by '\|'. score | '.' strand | Strand that TE insertion occurs

 ## Log file output by ngs_te_mapper